aio-libs/aiohttp/docs/web_reference.rst

       A read-only :class:`set` of served sites (:class:`TCPSite` /
       :class:`UnixSite` / :class:`NamedPipeSite` / :class:`SockSite` instances).

+   .. attribute:: shutdown_timeout

+      The timeout for closing opened connections in all served sites upon runner cleanup.

+      .. versionadded:: 4.0

    .. comethod:: setup()

       Initialize the server.
 Should be called before adding sites.